Skip to main content

 We don't recommend defining the same DNS zone in DNS Resolution Zones and DNS Domain Suffix fields.

-The Configuration: Advanced VPN page provides you with advanced settings to configure routing and security settings.
+The Configuration: Advanced VPN page provides advanced settings to configure routing and security settings.
 Consider it an extension of Configuration: VPN Settings.

 openvpn-dco.png